Dirac series of $E_{7(-5)}$: Introduction

 \section{Introduction}

 A fundamental problem in the representation theory of Lie groups is to understand the unitary dual $\widehat{G}$ of a real reductive Lie group $G$.
-Here by $\widehat{G}$ we means the set of the equivalence classes of all the irreducible unitarizable $(\frg, K)$ modules.
-For simplicity, we assume that $G$ is in the Harish-Chandra class \cite{HC}.
+Here by $\widehat{G}$ we mean the set of the equivalence classes of all the irreducible unitarizable $(\frg, K)$ modules.
+For simplicity, we assume that $G$ is a connected semisimple Lie group with finite center.
 Given an irreducible $(\frg, K)$ module $\pi$, it is highly possible that $\pi$ is non-unitary, that is, it does not possess a positive definite invariant Hermitian form.
 Therefore, to arrive at the unitary dual of $G$ from its admissible dual as classified by Langlands in 1970s, one needs an effective way to rule out the great many non-unitary representations.

 Parthasarathy's Dirac operator inequality \cite{Pa2} is a valuable tool on this aspect.
 Indeed, let $\theta$ be a Cartan involution of $G$ and assume that $K:=G^{\theta}$ is a maximal compact subgroup of $G$.
 Let